 Corn on the cob is a summer treat.
 Roasted, boiled or barbecued this vegetable seems to appeal to the majority.

 Eating corn on the cob was once described by Lillian Eichler Watson, in a 1921 etiquette book, as “without a doubt one of the most difficult foods to eat gracefully.”
 Her words still hold true today.
 Watch people eat corn on the cob and you’ll discover so many ways to eat it.
-Holding it at the ends, holding it in a napkin and some even use a small knife to cut off the kernals.
+Holding it at the ends, holding it in a napkin and some even use a small knife to cut off the kernels.

 Season the cob drenched in butter, sprinkled with salt and pepper, paprika or tobasco.
 Everyone has a favorite way.
 Etiquette recommends salting and buttering the corn a section at a time right before biting into the kernels in that section.